ojaashampiholi/Projective-Transformation-Stereo-Matching/README.md

 •	If input image size is found larger than certain threshold level, image resizing is done, which helps to boost computational speed.

-•	Two types of scoring schemes have been used here to compute depth map.
-Sum of Squared Differences (SSD) and Cross Correlation (cor) methods have been used for score computation.
+•	Two types of scoring schemes have been used here to compute depth map (Sum of Squared Differences(SSD) and Cross Correlation(cor) ).

 •	The sharpness and smoothness of depth map depends on Window Size and Maximum Offset Levels that can be tuned as per use case.